docopt/docopt.cpp/README.rst

 This port is written in C++11 and also requires a good C++11 standard library (in particular, one with ``regex`` support).
 The following compilers should be able to handle this:
 * clang 3.3
 * gcc 4.9 (If someone can verify this, or provide patches, that would be great!)
- * Visual C++ 2013 will almost certainly *not* compile this code.
+* Visual C++ 2013: will *not* compile this code.
 Hopefully next year.

 This port is licensed under the MIT license, just like the original module.
 However, we are also dual-licensing this code under the Boost License, version 1.0,